bofh69/crossfire-server/utils/cre/README.md

 ### To build

-`qmake && make` should be enough to build everything.
+`./build-help.sh && qmake && make` should be enough to build everything.

 (Builds in debug mode; change .qmake.cache to suit other needs better.)